Robert Grosseteste: Science

 Grosseteste is best known as an original thinker for his work concerning what would today be called science or the scientific method.

 It has been argued that Grosseteste played a key role in the development of the scientific method.
 Grosseteste did introduce to the Latin West the notion of controlled experiment and related it to demonstrative science, as one among many ways of arriving at such knowledge.
-Although Grosseteste did not always follow his own advice during his investigations, his work is seen as instrumental in the history of the development of the Western scientific tradition.
+Although Grosseteste did not always follow his own advice during his investigations, his work is seen as instrumental in the development of the Western scientific tradition.

 Grosseteste was the first of the Scholastics to fully understand Aristotle's vision of the dual path of scientific reasoning: generalising from particular observations into a universal law, and then back again from universal laws to prediction of particulars.
 Therefore, scientific knowledge was demonstrative knowledge of things through their causes.
 Grosseteste called this "resolution and composition".
-So, for example, looking at the particulars of the moon, it is possible to arrive at universal laws about nature.
-Conversely once these universal laws are understood, it is possible to make predictions and observations about other objects besides the moon.
+So, for example, looking at the particulars of the moon, it is possible to arrive at universal laws about nature; conversely, once these universal laws are understood, it is possible to make predictions and observations about other objects besides the moon.
 Grosseteste said further that both paths should be verified through experimentation to verify the principles involved.
 These ideas established a tradition that carried forward to Padua and Galileo Galilei in the 17th century.

 As important as "resolution and composition" would become to the future of Western scientific tradition, more important to his own time was his idea of the subordination of the sciences.
 For example, when looking at geometry and optics, optics is subordinate to geometry because optics depends on geometry, and so optics was a prime example of a subalternate science.
 Thus Grosseteste concluded, following much of what Boethius had argued, that mathematics was the highest of all sciences, and the basis for all others, since every natural science ultimately depended on mathematics.
 He supported this conclusion by looking at light, which he believed to be the "first form" of all things, the source of all generation and motion (approximately what is now known as biology and physics).
 Hence, since light could be reduced to lines and points, and thus fully explained in the realm of mathematics, mathematics was the highest order of the sciences.

 Optic studies from Roger Bacon's De multiplicatione specierum.
 The diagram shows light being refracted by a spherical glass container full of water.

 Grosseteste had read several important works translated from Greek via Arabic, including De Speculis by Euclid (and likely also De Visu), Meteorologica and De Generatione Animalium by Aristotle, and directly from Arabic, such as Liber Canonis by Avicenna.
 He likely also read al-Kindi's De Aspectibus.
 Drawing on these sources, Grosseteste produced important work in optics, which would be continued by Roger Bacon, who often mentioned his indebtedness to him although there is no proof that the two ever met.
 In De Iride Grosseteste writes: